Langlade to Markton:

 There are two footbridges across the river about a quarter-mile from one another, part of the Boy Scout Camp located here.
 We took our time at these rapids, in part to savor the experience, in part because it was intimidating, and in part to capture it from two different camera angles: from the bow of a boat looking out and from the bridges above looking down.
 One of the reasons why our video for this trip is longer than our normal format is to convey the unique experience of such continuous rapids action, and “Boy Scout” is a case in point.

 Once more, and for the last time, the river will quell after Hanson’s for nearly a full mile to the next rapid – the biggest on this trip (and foreshadowing what lies further downstream in the rowdiest segment of the Wolf).
 But before that you’ll pass the bridge at County Road M, where there’s a dedicated DNR landing on the downstream side, river-right.
 (Incidentally, it’s worth noting that this is the first and only bridge in this 10-mile trip.)
-Lax quietwater, a couple riverside houses, and some scrubby islands, prevail until the fulsome roar of Gilmore’s Mistake Rapids, a no-joke Class III with huge waves and weird holes to watch out for.
+Lax quietwater, a couple riverside houses, and some scrubby islands, prevail until the fulsome roar of Gilmore’s Mistake Rapids, a no-joke Class III with big waves and weird holes to watch out for.
 It’s easy to get out or scout, as an unusual but quite beautiful rock shelf extends from the left bank (behind which is an equally aesthetic amphitheatre setting below the supper club (forever memorialized as Wild Wolf Inn… but rebranded as Crab n Jack’s.
-Gilmore’s features easy-to-read chutes and lines along with impossible-to-anticipate humongous waves that were truly in both the literal and figurative sense awesome: intimidating as hell but also fun as all get-out.
+Gilmore’s features easy-to-read chutes and lines along with impossible-to-anticipate waves that were truly humongous in both the literal and figurative sense awesome: intimidating as hell but also fun as all get-out.

 What we liked: